gspayonk/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+            Routing and writing middleware?

 - [ ] Describe Middleware?

+            Software that acts as a bridge between an operating system or database and applications, especially on a network.

 - [ ] Describe a Resource?

+            A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?

+            Data?

 - [ ] How can we partition our application into sub-applications?

+            By splitting the express application into sub-apps.

 ## Project Setup